 - Internal boundary conditions.
 At present, inflow can only enter a 2D Flow Area along the external boundary, but sometimes hydrographs need to be reset along the modelled reach to match hydrological nodes, internal tributaries, or flow sources.
 (WORKAROUND: Pipe inflows are apparently being added to the next version; in the meantime, the wormhole method is a bit tedious for this application but can be used to add or remove flow anywhere in your model.)

-Suggested editing features to add:
+And here are some suggested editing features to add:

 - Ctrl Z to Undo.
 “What?
 There’s no undo?” is probably the #2 complaint after the disappearing terrain.
 (WORKAROUND: Not a great solution, but if you’re working on something time-consuming in your geometry, save as and save often.)

 - One of the main requests for the undo command is while creating a geometric feature.
 Note that Version 5.1 will reportedly add the capability to undo the creation of individual vertices while features are being delineated, but it would be nice if it could apply to any mistake you might make, especially when you delete a feature that you want to get back!
+(WORKAROUND: I create everything geospatial in CAD or GIS so that it’s recoverable, “undo-able”, fully editable, and importable into HEC-RAS)

 - Zoom commands (this one comes in a close third for the bronze!)